bwateratmsft/memento-explorer/README.md

 ## Usage

 Upon satisfying the requirements above, simply open the command palette (<kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>) and run either "Memento Explorer: Open Global Memento..." or "Memento Explorer: Open Workspace Memento...", and follow the prompts.
 Once a `Memento` is opened, it will appear as a JSON file.
 You can edit this file, adding, modifying, or removing properties.
 When you save the file, all the `Memento` updates will be committed.
 Your extension should immediately see those updates.
-The "Output", under the "Memento Explorer" tab, will show what changes have been made.
+In the "Output" pane, under the "Memento Explorer" tab, the extension will show what changes have been made.

 ## Disclaimer